chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.2-audit.md

 [Copilot-generated list of issues that can be fixed in <1 hour each]

-1. Fix typo in getting-started.md line 23 (5 min)
+1. Update ms.date in 5 modules (30 min)
-2. Update Python version reference (10 min)
+2. Add language specifiers to code blocks (15 min)
-3. Add language to code blocks (15 min)
+3. Fix broken include reference in get-started-lakehouses (10 min)

 **Total Quick Win Time:** ~2 hours
 **Impact:** Fixes 30% of high-severity issues